GuardDanGnome/neverwinterguide/05 - History of Neverwinter.md

 ***457 DR***.
 The School of Wizardry is founded in Neverwinter by the Wizards Aganazzar, Ilyykur, Presper, and Grimwald (collectively known as the covenant).

 ***955 DR***.
-Red Wizards of Thay aid arc hordes in escaping the wizards of Neverwinter starting the "Orcgates Affair" and a centuries-long feud between Thay and Neverwinter.
+Red Wizards of Thay aid orc hordes in escaping the wizards of Neverwinter starting the "Orcgates Affair" and a centuries-long feud between Thay and Neverwinter.

 ***1081 DR***.
 Red Wizards slay Aganzzar and destroy the School of Wizardry.